| Title: | Construct Parsers for Structured Text Files |

 text files the function has been called after the end of file (EOF) signal.

-To indicate that an end of file has been detected, the R
+To indicate that an end of file has been detected, the R-element side of

 the parser output will be converted to an empty list.